 Some of the foods here don’t fit my “must be appealing under normal circumstances” rule.
 If that’s the case, I won’t post the recipes, but will simply tell you about the dish (so you can feel lucky that you don’t have to be eating this way for six long torturous tear-your-hair-out health-promoting weeks!)

-Here are a few of the ways I’ve been breaking the fast lately:
+Here are a few of the ways I’ve been breaking the fast lately.

 Sweet Potato Rounds with Sweet Almond Sauce

 This is one of my favorite breakfasts, about which I’ve posted before.
 This version is a little more upscale, with a sweet almond sauce I developed for a cooking class a few years ago.
 The sauce is also great on pancakes, or even a meal-in-a-bowl.
-Simply peel and cut the sweet potato into rounds, spray with olive oil (I use an atomiser to minimize the amount of oil), then bake at 400F (200C) until they begin to brown.
+Simply peel and cut the sweet potato into rounds, spray or brush with olive oil (I use an atomiser to minimize the amount of oil), then bake at 400F (200C) until they begin to brown.
 Drizzle with sauce, and enjoy!

 Sweet Almond Sauce